Evert-R/milestone-four/README.md

   - EMAIL_HOST = 'smtp.gmail.com'
   - EMAIL_PORT = 587

+- Enter from your local terminal:
+  - ```python manage.py collectstatic```
+    - This will copy the static files to the AWS storage, wich django uses when we are running remote

 ##### Connect heroku to the github repository
 - In heroku click ``` Connect to GitHub ```
 - click ```Ok``` to authorize the connection